PaperMC/docs/docs/velocity/admin/getting-started/forwarding.md

 :::

-To use modern forwarding with any supported server implementation, set the `player-info-forwarding` setting in `velocity.toml` to `modern`.
+To use modern forwarding with any supported server implementation, set the `player-info-forwarding-mode` setting in `velocity.toml` to `modern`.
 Then, you need to ensure your server is properly configured to use Velocity forwarding.